Blood orange curd (or substitute with Amour Tayberry jam orblood orange marmalade if not making the curd)

-Sift together the flour and baking powder and to the mixer and blend until just incorporated.
+Sift together the flour and baking powder.
+Add to the mixer and blend until just incorporated.

 Knead the dough into a disk.
-Then wrap in plastic wrap and refrigerate for at least 20 mins.
+Wrap in plastic wrap and refrigerate for at least 20 mins.

 Bake each sheet tray of cookies (after they’ve been in the fridge) for about 10-12 minutes or just until the edges start to turn golden.
 Then remove and let them cool on a wire rack.DO NOT SKIPrefrigerating the cookies before they go in the oven or they will spread too much during baking.